M-Tri/crudder-with-aws/README.md

   - **export VAR=value** is passed along the children processes.
 Ex: Terminal is parent, and new process 'vim text' is child.
 VAR is only initialized in both.
   - But once you close the terminal, that environment is destroyed — so the variable is gone in both cases.
   - To keep them in the terminal, You need to manually put **VAR=value** or **export VAR=value** in the (~/.bashrc) or (~/.bash_profile).
 But the same logic will apply.
 For example, if you set **VAR=value** in the (~/.bashrc) then it will be set in the interactive shell and child process will not inherit it.
+- Using 'export' will pass env variables down in sub-shells but not in parallel shells.
 - Interactive vs login: Opening new tab is usually login, then, opening a new terminal tab or window (usually non-login, interactive).
 This is to avoid re-running heavy environment setups every time you open a new shell tab.
 - If you only set VAR=value or export VAR=value in ~/.bashrc, and then open a login shell, that variable may not be there — unless your login shell explicitly sources ~/.bashrc.